sunpy/sunpy/doc/source/sunpy/about.rst

 SunPy Interns
 -------------
-SunPy has been partially funded by the ESA summer of code as well as the Google Summer of code programs.
+SunPy has been partially funded by the ESA Summer of Code In Space (SOCIS) as well as the Google Summer Of Code (GSOC) programs.
 The following is a list of student interns along with their year of participation

 * Florian Mayer (ESA Summer of Code 2011)
 * Matthew Earnshaw (ESA Summer of Code 2012)